Code-Institute-Submissions/online-recipe-cookbook/README.md

 - Making the site more mobile friendly, where recipes become stacked
 - User accounts, where users can post recipe’s under their own name
 - Users may become rated based on their recipe ratings
+- Users may upload images instead of using links
 ## Technologies Used ##
+ HTML, CSS, Flask, jQuery
 ## Testing ##
 - All testing for this project was done manually due to time constraints.
 Ideally the backend functionality would have been tested with automated scripts.
+I used chrome developer tools to test how the site works on different size screens

 ### Scenarios ###
 Create new Recipe
 - Try to submit a recipe without filling out all of the forms Add a comment
 - Try to add a comment without providing a username
-- Try add comment without putting text in comment field
+- Try add comment without putting text in comment field Delete a Recipe
+Edit a Recipe

 ## Deployment ##
 This application is deployed via Heroku: https://online-recipe-cookbook-flask.herokuapp.com/
 ## Credits ##

 ## Content ##
+ Content taken from bbcgoodfood, and google
 ## Media ##
 The photos used in this site were obtained from google
 ## Acknowledgements ##